ryanitsolutions/cf7-marketo-lite/README.md

 # Marketo Lite for Contact Form 7
-This extension allows you to capture and generate leads, tracking and push data into Marketo Lead Database using REST API.
+Marketo wordpress plugin extension allows you to capture and generate leads (Opt-In), Page and Post Tracking and push data into Marketo Lead Database connect using REST API.

 ## Marketo Lite Features